 Look, we get it: it can be tempting to never want to wash your best cashmere sweaters.
 Maybe you had a traumatizing moment with stray knitwear making its way into the dryer.
 Or maybe you just spent a ton on fancy cashmere and don’t want to risk ruining your investment.
 We’ve all been there.
-But the fact remains: sooner or later things are going to get stinky or, even worse, stained and you’re going to need to figure out how to wash cashmere sweaters.
+But the fact remains: Sooner or later things are going to get stinky or, even worse, stained and you’re going to need to figure out the best way to clean cashmere sweaters.

 So let’s get to it.
 No time like the present to learn how to clean cashmere sweaters after all.

-The process is relatively simple, actually.
+The process of how to hand-wash a cashmere sweater is relatively simple, actually.
 Start by filling up the tub, the sink, or some other large vessel with lukewarm water.
 Once it’s full, add in one load’s worth of gentle, cashmere-safe detergent — you’ll find our favorite picks below — and mix it up until you get some suds.
 Then it’s time to start dunking.
 Working one garment at a time, dip your cashmere sweaters into the soapy water until they’re fully submerged and swirl them gently for about a minute.
 You want them good and soaked.

 Once all your sweaters are in the tub, leave them to soak for up to 30 minutes.
 That’ll give the detergent time to do its job.
 After that, drain the water and rinse off your cashmere thoroughly with cool water.
 You want to get rid of all the suds.

 At this point, you’re going to want to wring out your sweaters.
 Do not wring out your sweaters.
 This will stretch out the knit and leave your cashmere deformed and ill-fitting.
 Instead, ball them up and squeeze as much water out of them as you can.
 Now you’re ready for drying.

 The easy way: How to machine wash cashmere